Child Care

 The Child Care Stabilization Act

-Emergency funding that was used to support the child care system during the pandemic expired on September 30, which could lead to millions of children losing child care and more than 70,000 child care providers closing.
+Emergency funding that was used to support the child care system during the pandemic expired on September 30, 2023, which could lead to millions of children losing child care and thousands of child care providers closing.
 This bill would provide the short-term funding needed to keep the child care system from collapsing, although more comprehensive solutions like the Child Care for Working Families Act are necessary for long-term sustainability.

 The Child Care for Working Families Act

 This comprehensive bill would ensure families have access to quality child care options that meet their diverse needs and support their children’s healthy development.
-Under this bill, no families would pay no more than 7 percent of their income for child care, with particular attention to the need to invest in and build a supply of high-quality infant and toddler care.
+Under this bill, no family would pay more than 7% of their income for child care, with particular attention to the need to invest in and build a supply of high-quality infant and toddler care.
 It would also provide increased access to training and professional development and increased compensation for the early educators who do the critical work of caring for our young children.

 More families across the country would have access to high-quality, affordable child care.
 This would provide more babies and toddlers, including children with disabilities, with the developmental support they need to arrive at school ready to learn and prepared for future success.